niconan/niconan.github.io/source/index.html.md

 <br />

 #### [Recipe Book](https://github.com/nicoNaN/recipe-book)
-**Technologies used**: Ruby, Rails, bootstrap, html5, css3, sass, angular.js
+**Technologies used**: Ruby, Rails, Bootstrap, HTML5, CSS3, SASS, Angular.js

 * Web application that allows users to scrape recipes from popular recipe websites and store them in a personal recipe book.
 * Users may take notes on recipes, generate printable PDFs of recipes, follow other users, share recipes with other users, and view user activity in a feed.